 In Massachusetts, district court juries are made up of 6 people and superior court juries are comprised of 12 people.
 The selection of the jurors is a crucial part of the trial.
 Potential jurors are required to fill out a one-page questionnaire that provides the Court with basic information about their backgrounds (such as their occupations; their spouses’ occupations; the number of children they have; and whether they have ever personally been involved in the legal system).
 These questionnaires are available to the attorneys prior to the selection process.
+To learn more about jury selection, speak with the legal team at Spring & Spring by calling (617) 513-9444.

 In courthouses across the Commonwealth, regular citizens report every day to serve as jurors.
 It is up to the attorneys and the judge to ensure those people picked to serve will be unbiased and fair.
 How does the process work?